How To Use Hand Sanitizer

 Conclusion

-In conclusion, hand sanitizer is a valuable tool for maintaining hygiene when soap and water are not readily available.
+Hand sanitizer is a valuable tool for maintaining hygiene when soap and water are not readily available.
 It can effectively kill many types of germs and bacteria, providing an additional layer of protection against the spread of illnesses.
 When using sanitizer, remember to apply enough to cover all surfaces of your hands, rub your hands together thoroughly, and continue rubbing until they are dry.

 While hand sanitizer is a convenient option, it should not replace regular hand washing with soap and water, especially when your hands are visibly dirty or after using the restroom.
 Prioritizing good hand hygiene practices, whether through hand washing or using sanitizer, contributes to overall health and well-being.